WenliangLiu1997/CatlNet/README.md

 # CatlNet
-Materials for a paper "CatlNet: Learning Communication and Coordination Policies from CaTL+ Specifications"
+Materials for paper "CatlNet: Learning Communication and Coordination Policies from CaTL+ Specifications"